blanana/twitchplays/README.md

 This is a twitch bot that executes commands on your computer.\
 Current features:\
-mouse control, keyboard control, specifying the holding time in the message, display with last used command, toggleable Chance
+mouse control, keyboard control, specifying the holding time in the message, toggle command chance

 The commands are toggled off at startup!\
 Press L to toggle the commands\